Streamerbot/docs/streamerbot/3.api/3.csharp/twitch/clips.md

 ::

 ::callout{color=amber icon=i-mdi-warning}
-A maixmum of `1,000` clips can be returned
+A maximum of `1,000` clips can be returned
 ::

 ## `CreateClip`